Nuclear Emergency In The First Few Hours

 Radiation Emergency

-A radiation emergency occurs when energy comes from a source and goes at the speed of light.
-This energy has an electric field and a magnetic field related to it and conveys wave-like properties.
+A radiation emergency occurs when energy from a source travels at the speed of light.
+This energy has an electric and magnetic field related to it and conveys wave-like properties.

 All About Nuclear Blast Wave